Graylog2/documentation/pages/installation/os/debian.rst

 The version of MongoDB included in Debian Jessie is recent enough to be used with Graylog 2.3.x and higher::

-  $ sudo apt-get install mongodb-server
+  $ sudo apt install mongodb-server

 Elasticsearch